Convert RTF to Textile

 *Actual:* Error "Invalid credentials"

-Example 3: Converting Table Document
+Example 3: Converting a Product Comparison Table

-Input RTF file (table.rtf):
+Input RTF file (comparison.rtf):

 Product Comparison